rismawidiya/rismawidiya.github.io/README.md

 - **Perspectives in Data**
   Insights and thoughts on data science, analytics, and related trends.

-- **Work Experience**
+- **Certification**
-  Overview of my professional experience and roles I have undertaken.
+  Details of my professional certification and credentials.

 ---